VernonGrant/gnu-c-language-manual/markdown/String-Constants.md

 A string constant defines an array of characters which contains the specified characters followed by the null character (code 0).
 Using the string constant is equivalent to using the name of an array with those contents.
-In simple cases, the length in bytes of the string constant is one greater than the number of characters written in it.
+In simple cases, where there are no backslash escape sequences, the length in bytes of the string constant is one greater than the number of characters written in it.

 As with any array in C, using the string constant in an expression converts the array to a pointer (see [Pointers](Pointers.md)) to the